-- Does the FY 2023 OMUFA facility fee apply to facilities that manufacture or process hand sanitizer products during the COVID-19 public health emergency? - Consistent with the Department of Health and Human Services' (HHS) Notice published on January 12, 2021, FDA will not assess OMUFA facility fees upon those firms that first registered with FDA on or after the January 27, 2020, declaration of the COVID-19 public health emergency (PHE) solely for purposes of manufacturing OTC hand sanitizer products during the PHE. - The PHE ended on May 11, 2023, which does not impact the FY 2023 fee liable period and, therefore, those facilities that meet the criteria set forth in the January 12, 2021, HHS FRN will remain not fee liable for OMUFA facility fees (as in FY's 2021 and 2022). - FDA will provide further guidance via our listserv and our website to those hand sanitizer manufacturers registered within FDA's eDRLS.
+- Does the FY 2024 OMUFA facility fee apply to facilities that manufacture or process hand sanitizer products during the COVID-19 public health emergency? - No, consistent with the Department of Health and Human Services' (HHS) Notice published on January 12, 2021, facilities that first registered with FDA on or after the January 27, 2020, declaration of the COVID-19 public health emergency (PHE) solely for purposes of manufacturing OTC hand sanitizer products during the PHE were not liable for the FY 2024 OMUFA facility fee. - However, since the PHE expired on May 11, 2023, those facilities that "continue to manufacture" hand sanitizer products as of December 31, 2024, will be identified as OTC monograph drug facilities and be subject to an OMUFA facility fee for FY 2025. - Alternatively, if such facilities cease manufacturing hand sanitizer products and delist and deregister to reflect that before 12 a.m.
+EST on December 31, 2024, they will not be identified as an OTC monograph drug facility and will not be considered fee liable for purposes of FY 2025 OMUFA facility fee.